 The festival runs from 18 to 26 May: that’s nine days including two weekends to fill with exciting gardening projects and events.

 The 2018 Fringe was a huge success once again, with some 220 community gardening activities, garden/art installations and happenings, walks, talks, food events, open days, exhibitions and performances across London and beyond.

 There was excellent coverage in the national media – newspapers, magazines, radio and television.
 We also maintained our successful broadcast partnership with BBC Radio London (the Robert Elms show), which is to continue in 2019.

-We are inviting individuals and organisations, first-timers and Fringe veterans, to contact us and to discuss what they might like to do.
+At this stage we are inviting individuals and organisations, first-timers and Fringe veterans, to register their interest and to discuss what they might like to do.
 Please get in touch with us via email (firstname.lastname@example.org) if you would like to be involved and do forward this on to anyone else who you think might be interested.

 The Chelsea Fringe is volunteer-run and unfunded, operating as a not-for-profit Community Interest Company [CIC].